HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 ![](/Images/Razl/compare9.PNG)

-There are several basic symbols pairs in Razl when comparing fields:
+There are several basic symbols pairs in Sitecore Razl when comparing fields:

 | Symbol | Description |
 |---- |---- |